DogeDude22/IcebergEscapades/README.md

 While the game was a very good learning experience, I think it could have been better.
 So in September 2020, I went back with one goal: Make it close to the vision I had when we set out on this project.
 Somethings still remain, such as level design and menu art.
 But there is a whole graphics overhaul and some code improvement, along with a decrease in file size.

+# Credits
+This game couldn't be where it is today without lots of work.
+And some free assets

+Programming

+Zack-21-a - Menu, Music Contorller, Timer
+DogeDude22 - Menu, Player Controller, Collisions

+Art
+Zack-21-a - Wireframe
+Happyface - Skybox and Menu Background
+Kirill Krysov - Polar Bear
+jobromedia - Music
+kenney.nl - Level Assets

 # Badges
 What can I say, they're funny